Yashas-Kantharaj/PicStack/README.md

     Registers a new user with the given username, email and password in the form payload.

     POST /login:
-    Logs in a user with the given email and password in the form payload.
+    Log in a user with the given email and password in the form payload.
 The response includes a JWT token that needs to be used for accessing the protected routes.
 JWT token is saved into cookies.

     GET /logout:
     logs out the user and removes the JWT token saved in the cookies.

     POST /upload
-    Uploads a file to Uploaded_Pictures directory.
+    Upload a file to the Uploaded_Pictures directory.
 This endpoint is protected and needs a JWT token in the cookies.

     POST /delete:
-    Deletes a image with a given ID in the form payload.
+    Deletes an image with a given ID in the form payload.
 This endpoint is protected and needs a JWT token in the cookies.

     POST /update:
-    Updates the image discription for provied image ID with updated discription in the form payload.
+    Updates the image description for the provided image ID with the updated description in the form payload.
 This endpoint is protected and needs a JWT token in the cookies.

     GET /home:
     Returns all the public images of all users and private images of the authenticated user from the Picture table.
 This endpoint is protected and needs a JWT token in the cookies.